Skip to main content

 Best for: Atlassian shops that want roadmapping without adding a new vendor

 If your engineering team lives in Jira, Product Discovery is the path of least resistance.
 Ideas flow directly into Jira issues when they're ready for development.
 It supports impact scoring natively, making it a natural fit for teams already doing sprint planning and backlog refinement in Jira.
+For Atlassian shops that document roadmaps in their wiki, see our guide on how to build a roadmap in Confluence.

 Key features: Impact scoring, custom prioritization, timeline view, native Jira integration